mm-zzg/vchub-en-v50/docs/management-platform/networking.md

 Step1: On Node A, go to  "Node" → "Certificate Management", configure the *Redundancy and Networking Certificate*.

-Step 2: On Node A, navigate to ”Node” → “Networking“ → “General Settings“, enable *Networking*.
-Keep “Require Two Way Authentication“ disabled.
+Step 2: On Node A, navigate to "Node" → "Networking" → "General Settings", enable *Networking*.
+Keep "Require Two Way Authentication" disabled.

 Step 3: On Node B, go to  "Node" → "Certificate Management", configure the *Redundancy and Networking Certificate*.

-Step 4: On Node B, navigate to ”Node” → “Networking“ → “General Settings“, enable *Networking*.
+Step 4: On Node B, navigate to "Node" → "Networking" → "General Settings", enable *Networking*.

-Step 5: On Node A, navigate to ”Node” → “Networking“ →  "Outgoing Connections", create a new connection to Node B , the outgoing address should be set to the identifier of Node B, such as its node name or host address.
+Step 5: On Node A, navigate to "Node" → "Networking" →  "Outgoing Connections", create a new connection to Node B , the outgoing address should be set to the identifier of Node B, such as its node name or host address.

-Step 6: On Node B, navigate to ”Node” → “Networking“ →  "Incoming Connections",
+Step 6: On Node B, navigate to "Node" → "Networking" →  "Incoming Connections",

 - If the root certificate of Node A’s networking certificate exists in Node B’s Trust Store, the certificate will be automatically trusted and won’t appear in the certificate list.
 Node A will appear directly in the incoming connection list.
 - If the root certificate is not present, Node A’s certificate will appear in the certificate list.
 Approve it to establish trust and display Node A in the incoming connection list.

 Step 7: On Node B, approve Node A’s connection from the incoming connection list to complete the networking setup.

+ **Note:**

- **Note:** If “Require Two Way Authentication“  is enabled on Node A:
+ If “Require Two Way Authentication“  is enabled on Node A:
     - If Node B’s root certificate is not in Node A’s Trust Store, its certificate will appear in Node A’s *Outgoing Certificate List* after step 5.
 Approve it to proceed.
     - If Node B’s root certificate **is** in Node A’s Trust Store, the certificate will be automatically trusted and won’t appear in the certificate list.

 ## **Basic Network Configuration**